cse110-fa22-group15/cse110-fa22-group15/admin/cipipeline/phase1.md

   * Print ```running tests``` on screen
   * Run ```npm test```

   Therefore, it will run all the test files found in our repo and report the results.
 Currently, we have a lot failed tasks, and we are trying to fix them manually until all the tasks can be passed.
+Update: we have passed all formatting tests, but we still need a lot of unit tests